getify/You-Dont-Know-JS/async & performance/ch3.md

 Sound implausible or unlikely?
 Perhaps.

 But keep in mind that there were several well-known non-Promise libraries preexisting in the community prior to ES6 that happened to already have a method on them called `then(..)`.
 Some of those libraries chose to rename their own methods to avoid collision (that sucks!).
-Others have simply been relegated to the unfortunate status of "incompatible with Promise-based coding" in reward for their inability to change to get out of the way.
+Others have simply been relegated to the unfortunate status of "incompatible with Promise-based coding" in reward for their inability to change.

 The standards decision to hijack the previously nonreserved -- and completely general-purpose sounding -- `then` property name means that no value (or any of its delegates), either past, present, or future, can have a `then(..)` function present, either on purpose or by accident, or that value will be confused for a thenable in Promises systems, which will probably create bugs that are really hard to track down.